Asashou/notes/09_pandas/09_pandas.md

             - a single `np.nan` forces the whole array to become float, even though all the real values it was given were integers
     - pandas DataFrame deals better with missing data
         - `pd.DataFrame(missd)` and `pd.DataFrame(nand)`
+        - now only the one column with the NaN is of type float, the rest remain int
-        - any stats exclude missing data
+        - any stats exclude missing data, e.g. `pd.DataFrame(missd).mean()`

 - see [course website](http:/scipycourse2018.github.io) for two different pandas cheat sheets